 (i) any reference to Hotham in any agreement, instrument, deed or other document whatsoever is to be construed as a reference to PBS unless such a construction is inconsistent with the context or subject-matter so far as that reference relates to any period after the merger time.

 Notes

-1. This is a compilation of the Perth Building Society (Merger) Act 1986 and includes all amendments effected by the other Acts referred to in the following Table.
+1 This is a reprint as at 10 August 2007 of the Perth Building Society (Merger) Act 1986.
+The following table contains information about that Act and any reprint.

 Compilation table